shmocz/ra2yrcpp/README.md

 > **Warning**
 > Builds of libprotobuf lack compatibility across different compilers.
 Attempting to link a MinGW compiled library in MSVC/clang-cl toolchain, or vice versa, will result in errors.

-##### Option 1

-Copy files from docker image.
 If you built the main docker image then protobuf has already been built and you can copy the files from there:

 ```bash
 mkdir -p opt/usr